Phone 1800 444 396

 How much can I contribute?

 There is no limit to the amount you can contribute to your partner’s account.
-However, spouse contributions are made from after-tax income (i.e. they cannot be salary sacrificed) and will count towards your partner’s non-concessional contributions cap, which is $110,000 for the current financial year.
-Spouse contributions are not subject to 15% contributions tax.
-If your partner is under age 75 you may be able to ‘bring forward’ 2 years’ non-concessional contributions caps.
-Read our Contribution caps info sheet for more information.
+However, spouse contributions are made from after-tax income (i.e. they cannot be salary sacrificed) and will count towards your partner’s non-concessional contributions cap ($120,000 for the 2024/25 financial year).
+If your partner is under age 75, you may be able to ‘bring forward’ 2 years’ non-concessional contributions caps.
+Find out more in our Contribution caps information sheet.

 What contributions can I split with my partner?